 A book about why you should go to bed early and never, by no means, deprive yourself of sleep because some nasty side effects might/will occur.
 Some of these are: you become less effective, less productive, less friendly, attractive, and even more vulnerable to diseases.
-Walker, a.k.a. the sleep dude, talks in length about various researches he and his friends did in the field of sleep.
-The text mainly aims to scare you by showcasing disturbing facts of people who are not getting enough sleep.
+Matthew Walker, a.k.a. the sleep dude.
+Talks in length about various researches he and his friends did in the field of sleep.
+The text mainly aims to scare you by showcasing disturbing facts about people who are not getting enough sleep.

 The Core Idea:

 The main idea of the book can be summarized in just one simple sentence: Get regular doses of sleep or you’ll die.
-According to the contents in the book, you need around 8 hours of a good night’s sleep every 24 hours to recharge and unwind from the daily challenges.
-Not sleeping will make you fat, unproductive, unable to focus, and it can even lead to developing Alzheimer’s disease.
+According to the contents of the book, you need around 8 hours of a good night’s sleep every 24 hours to recharge and unwind from the daily challenges.
+Not sleeping will make you fat, unproductive, and unable to focus.
+Also, it can even lead to developing Alzheimer’s disease.
 The author tested it.